 After you install this extension, there is nothing more that you need to do.
 As you can see in the screenshot below, the extension pop-up does not show any additional settings other than Enabling or Disabling the protection.
 This means that you need to worry nothing about this and just let the cloud service do all the work.

 If you still wish to test out the extension before actually using it for your real-world usage, Microsoft has got you covered here as well.
-Just head to this website, using Internet Explorer, Edge, or Chrome with this extension, that Microsoft has built in order to try out different vulnerabilities and exploits that this SmartScreen filter can block and try out its capabilities on your own.
+Just head to this demo.smartscreen.msft.net website, using Edge, or Chrome with this extension, that Microsoft has built in order to try out different vulnerabilities and exploits that this SmartScreen filter can block and try out its capabilities on your own.

-Let us know if you decide to install the Windows Defender Browser Protection browser extension for Chrome.
-Firefox users may expect to see this extension for the browser soon.
+Let us know if you decide to install the Microsoft Defender Browser Protection browser extension for Edge or Chrome.